Existence and Stability of Localized Patterns in the Population Models with Large Advection and Strong Allee Effect: Population Competition Models

 then the linearized eigenvalue problem of steady states $(\bar u^*,\bar v^*)$ becomes

-It is similar as the proof in Proposition \ref{prop42}, we have the eigen-vector $\bar \psi=0$ in $\Omega_{\eta}$ for $\chi$ large.
+It is similar as the proof in Proposition \ref{prop42}, we have the eigenvector $\bar \psi=0$ in $\Omega_{\eta}$ for $\chi$ large.
 We next simplify the $\varphi$-equation in (\ref{EPSfinal1}) to get

-By applying the same argument in Section \ref{sec3} to (\ref{new1}), we can determine the signs of eigenvalues correspond to the local cut-off regions, which imply the stability properties of $(\bar u^*,\bar v^*)$ stated in Proposition \ref{prop44}.
+By applying the same argument in Section \ref{sec3} to (\ref{new1}), we can determine the signs of eigenvalues corresponding to the local cut-off regions, which imply the stability properties of $(\bar u^*,\bar v^*)$ stated in Proposition \ref{prop44}.

 The rest proof is devoted to the stability analysis of the steady states $(\hat u^*,\hat v^*)$.
 Thanks to Proposition \ref{prop3}, we have for $\chi$ large, the eigen-vectors $(\bar\varphi,\bar\psi)$ satisfy $\bar \varphi\approx C_{2,m} e^{-\chi \sum_{i=1}^n h_m^{(i)}( x^{(i)}-x_m^{(i)})^2 }$ and $\bar \psi\approx C_{3,m} e^{-c\chi \sum_{i=1}^n h_m^{(i)}( x^{(i)}-x_m^{(i)})^2 }$ in the cut-off region containing $x_m$, where $C_{2,m}$ and $C_{3,m}$ are positive constants.
 We substitute them into (\ref{EPSfinal}) and integrate the $\bar\varphi$-equation and the $\bar\psi$-equation over the cut-off region $\Omega_{\eta}$ to obtain